sbkelly9/game-of-thrones/README.md

 The starter code has been provided for you. `index.html` and `style.css` include the initial structure and styling.
 In `script.js`, you will find an array of objects with each character's name and bio.

-1. Add a button to each character's `div` that prints the name of each character to the console.
+1. Add a button to each character's `div` with the class `more-info`.
+When the user clicks the button, the name of the character prints to the console.
-2. Add more functionality to the button: when clicked, the bio of the character appears under their image.
+2. Add more functionality to the button: when clicked, the bio of the character appears beneath their image.
-3. Add an input field at the top of the page.
-As the user types the character's name, only the character that was entered into the input field should remain.
+3. Add an input field and submit button at the top of the page.
+When the user types the name of a character and clicks submit, only that character remains in the browser.
-4. Using an event listener, add a border around each character's `div` when the mouse is hovered over it.
-5. Alive or Dead?
+4. Add another button to each character's `div` with the class `alive-or-dead`.
+When the user clicks the button, indicate the character is still on the show with with a green `O` over their image or that they have been killed off with a red `X` over their image.

 ## Bonus

-Add some additional features.
-Create a button that when clicked, arranges all characters in alphabetical order.
+Add some additional features!
+Under the input field, create a button that, when clicked, arranges all characters in alphabetical order.
 Then, create another button that randomly shuffles the characters.

 ## Plagiarism